 It’s not enough to be a polished presenter with the same cool slides you used with the last group.
-If you take short cuts and make assumptions, you may find yourself in a bad place, presenting basic information to an advanced audience or advanced information to a less experienced audience.
+If you take shortcuts and make assumptions, you may find yourself in a bad place, presenting basic information to an advanced audience or advanced information to a less experienced audience.

-At Interact we call that place “the valley of irrelevance,” where listeners decide you don’t have anything of interest to them.
+At Interact Studio, we call that place “the valley of irrelevance,” where listeners decide you don’t have anything of interest to them.
 They disengage and pull out their devices.
 Once in the valley, it’s very hard for a speaker to dig out.

 - Don’t guess.
 Find out.
-Are you talking to a technical, front line, advanced, or general audience?
+Are you talking to a technical, front-line, advanced, or general audience?

 - If you’re making a presentation outside the organization, ask your contact to copy you on flyers or web pages promoting your talk.